Walt Disney Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Walt Disney options trades today is 2188.2 with a total volume of 5,487.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Walt Disney's big money trades within a strike price range of $90.0 to $105.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Walt Disney's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Walt Disney's whale trades within a strike price range from $80.0 to $165.0 in the last 30 days.

 Walt Disney Option Volume And Open Interest Over Last 30 Days